USDA Approves Five New Hemp Programs, Changes Hemp Testing Rules

 In the original

 The USDA says the delay in implementing this requirement reflects concerns raised by farmers and states over the relatively small number of DEA registered labs which would be required to serve this demand.

-“The interim ﬁnal rule requires that laboratory testing of hemp for the purpose of determining compliance under the US Domestic Hemp Product Program be conducted by laboratories appropriately registered with the Drug Enforcement Administration,” the USDA explained in a statement.
+“The interim ﬁnal rule requires that laboratory testing of hemp for the purpose of determining compliance under the US Domestic Hemp Product Program be conducted by laboratories appropriately registered with the Drug Enforcement Administration,” the USDA explained

 “Under this [new] guidance, the testing can be conducted by labs that are not yet DEA registered until the ﬁnal rule is published, or Oct.
 31, 2021, whichever comes ﬁrst,” the agency clarified.

 While the USDA recognizes the current lack of DEA registered labs, they expect states to work with their local laboratories to achieve this certification before the delayed regulation comes back into force.

 Delay also announced for non-compliant plant disposal procedure

 Under US law, only plant material that contains under 0.3 percent by weight THC can be legally classed as hemp – anything more is considered drug-type cannabis and must be destroyed.
 This non-compliant material is also sometimes commonly referred to as ‘hot hemp’ within cannabis circles.